grafana/grafana/docs/sources/setup-grafana/configure-grafana/_index.md

 ### ha_reconnect_timeout

 Length of time to attempt to reconnect to a lost peer.
-Recommended to be short (<15m) when Grafana is running in a Kubernetes cluster.
+When running Grafana in a Kubernetes cluster, set this duration to less than `15m`.

 The string is a possibly signed sequence of decimal numbers, followed by a unit suffix (ms, s, m, h, d), e.g. 30s or 1m.